zwimer/C-bind/README.md

 After that, run your desired test.
 Either `./test.out` (for SystemV tests) or `./test-non-systemv.out`.

 # Compilation
 This library should be compiled as a shared object without optimizations!
-See the `CMake` file for more details.
+On `gcc` versuib`7.3`, this library is able to compile even with the `-O3` flag.
+If you experience issues however, try compiling at a lower optimization level.
+See the `CMake` file for more an example.

 # Docker
 A `Dockerfile` is provided with `C-bind` and example cases installed and build.
 The image is hosted [here](https://cloud.docker.com/repository/docker/zwimer/c-bind) on [docker.com](https://docker.com).
 To pull the image just execute: